Box-counting measure of metric spaces: Introduction

+\begin{prop}[\cite{Rao2019}] Let $X$ and $Y$ be two totally disconnected Bedford-McMullen carpets, let $\mu$ and $\nu$ be the uniform Bernoulli measures of $X$ and $Y$ respectively.
+If $f:X\to Y$ is bi-Lipschitz, then $f^*\mu\sim \nu$. \end{prop}

+Consequently, $\mu$ and $\nu$ have the same multi-fractal spectrum, and $\mu$ is doubling if and only if $\nu$ is doubling.
+Hence the multi-fractal spectrum and the doubling property can serve as new Lipschitz invariants.
+Thanks to these new Lipschitz invariants, Yang and Zhang \cite{Paper-3} gave a complete Lipschitz classification of totally disconnected Bedford-McMullen carpets whose Hausdorff dimension and box dimension coincide.

+Recently, Falconer, Fraser and Kempton \cite{FFK20} introduced a new notion called intermediate dimension.
+Banaji and Kolossv\'ary \cite{B} calculated the intermediate dimensions of Bedford-McMullen carpets, and proved that two Bedford-McMullen carpets have the same intermediate dimensions if and only if they have the same multi-fractal spectrum.
+Therefore, they obtain that the following result without assuming the totally disconnected condition.

+\begin{prop}[\cite{B}] Let $X$ and $Y$ be two Bedford-McMullen carpets, let $\mu$ and $\nu$ be the uniform Bernoulli measures of $X$ and $Y$ respectively.
+If $f:X\to Y$ is bi-Lipschitz, then $\mu$ and $\nu$ have the same multi-fractal spectrum. \end{prop}

+In the present paper, we introduce a new notion called the \emph{box-counting measure}, and we will show that \eqref{eq:key} holds for very general settings.

 Let $(X, d_X)$ be a compact metric space and let $A\subset X$.
-A family of balls is called a \emph{packing} of $A$, if they are disjoint and their centers are located in $A$; is called a $\delta$-packing of $A$ if all the balls are of radius $\delta$.
+A family of balls with radius $\delta$ is called a \emph{$\delta$-ball-packing} of $A$, if they are disjoint and their centers are located in $A$.
 For any $\delta>0$, we define